-Kiwis often use friends or family 'tradies' to do their DIY jobs, always view their license card.
+Kiwis often use friends or family tradies to do their DIY jobs - always view their licence card.

 You can also see information about the Consumer Guarantees Act here and whether you may be able to use this avenue for seeking remedy to any issues you may have had.

 For more information, send an enquiry now - we are happy to help you.